COME DOWN TO THE SHORE!!

 A R I S A I G P R O V I N C I A L P A R K

-Tree Planting …. as part of the on-going Park Restoration , 20 or so Friends of Arisaig Park joined in to plant 1500 seedlings on in early June.
+Tree Planting …. as part of the on-going Park Restoration , 20 or so Friends of Arisaig Park joined in to plant 1500 seedlings in early June.
 We planted white pines and yellow birches in the areas that have been cut down in response to the collapse of the spruce stand which has hit the park.
 These saplings should overtake the landscape as the cut trees go back to nature.
 This is a long-term project.
 The park looks like a mess in places, but it is a healthier mess.
-(The wide swaths of felled trees are a planned fire-break.)
+(The wide swaths of felled trees are planned fire-breaks.
+Some of them are showing new signs of life.)

 For further info see the Park Page or contact Peter MacDonald 863-1683